baekur-online/judy-fong-online/stories/malabar.md

 # Last minute paris trip

-First, general thoughts.
-I went on an extended weekend trip to Paris.
-The air is very dirty and grimy so I needed to shower often or the grime built up on my skin.
+First are my general thoughts.
+I went on an extended weekend trip to Paris because I've wanted to visit Paris for quite a few years.
+The most unexpected part was that the air is very dirty and grimy so I needed to shower often or the grime built up on my skin.

-In order to use bathrooms, be it near tourist attractions or in a restaurant, they required money, from fifty cents to a euro.
+Next, in order to use bathrooms, be it near tourist attractions or in a restaurant, the facilities required payment, anywhere from fifty cents to a euro.

-Being on L'avenue des Champs-Élysées or les Champs was like being transported to Elizabethean times when people didn't bathe so they covered up their stench with smoke and abundant perfume.
+Then, there is being on L'avenue des Champs-Élysées or les Champs was like being transported to Elizabethean times but not in a good way, more like when people didn't bathe so they covered up their stench with smoke and abundant perfume.
 The air was like this all up and down les Champs.
 It made it hard to breath a bit and like there was no fresh air.

 ## Food

+Now to the best part of Paris, the food.
+There was lots to eat whether it was eating out or shopping at the grocery stores.
+Also, the lower bar for food quality was all acceptable which is harder to find in other cities.

+But some of these meals were pretty low fiber so I'd recommend hitting up the grocery stores or outer markets to get your daily fiber by eating veggie and fruit snacks.
+Grocery stores tended to be pretty common in some areas, like three in the same three block radius.
+Whereas others were full of restaurants and bakeries so grocery stores were hard to find.

+As for the grocery stores, Carrefour city was a corner store that was often opened late despite Google listing it as having shorter opening hours.
+I often bought the red Oasis drink which is like a mix between apple juice and Ribena. i highly recommend it along with Orangina if you want to try a local drink.

-On my first day, I passed by an outdoor market which sold lots of foods and especially fruits.
-Being there reminded me why I don't prioritize making food or looking for food, because I grew up in a similarly food abundant place.
-It felt like coming home.
-At the market, I ate delicious apricots, strawberries, and loquat.
+On my first day, I passed by an outdoor market which sold lots of foods, especially fruits.
+Being there reminded me why I generally don't prioritize making food or looking for food, because I grew up in a similarly food abundant place.
+In a way, it felt like coming home.
+Back to the market where I ate delicious apricots, strawberries, and loquat.
 In review, the strawberries were a bit tart.
 Meanwhile, the loquat was quite large and a little fragile after being smushed by the strawberries all day but it was still great.

 Afterward, I had assorted house made dim sum at Shin Ye.
 It was good but tasted more like homemade dim sum than professional restaurant dim sum.
-The wrappers were all a very similar texture and flavor.
+The wrappers were all a very similar texture, thickness, and flavor.
 Whereas restaurant quality dim sum usually has a variety of textures, some thin and others translucent.
-The variety contained xiaolongbao which were great because they had soup inside, which unfortunately isn't always the cause despite it being xiaolongbao's signature feature.
+The assortment contained xiaolongbao, among others, which were great because they had soup inside, which unfortunately isn't always the cause when eating xiaolongbao despite it being its signature feature.

 On my second day, I went to Malabar where I got bavette, shrimp, and a warm ube latte.
 It came with some deliciously sweet sliced baguette on the side.
 Both